HiDVFS: Hierarchical Multi-Agent DVFS for Real-Time OpenMP DAG Workloads: Related Work

 When it comes to energy and thermal management, the current implementations often lack the granularity needed for precise decision-making \cite{yan2003combined, dinakarrao2019application, lee2009energy, maity2022future, wang2021online}.
 Many existing strategies on energy- and thermal-aware scheduling employ coarse frequency assignments or resource allocations without the nuanced control required for adjusting individual core frequencies in an embedded context \cite{wang2021online, maity2022future}.
 The works focusing on energy efficiency have an even simpler model that is only sensitive to a few discrete power control actions and a small set of observations. \add{Our hierarchical design separates frequency/core selection, temperature-aware grouping, and static priority to enable per-core DVFS while shrinking the effective action space.}

 Moreover, the practical applicability of existing energy- and temperature-aware schedulers often comes into question as they primarily target synthetic data and disregard online measurement tools.
 Contrary to the prior studies based on OpenMP DAG workloads, our paper effectively handles irregular execution behaviors while leveraging runtime profiling.
-Our work uses Barcelona OpenMP taskset (BOTS), a parallelized workload based on OpenMP API, for training, and we plan to extend it to energy-aware acceleration of ML applications \cite{bavikadi2022survey}. \add{We therefore evaluate on Jetson~TX2 using BOTS \texttt{FFT}, prioritizing makespan and reporting energy and temperature as secondary outcomes.} Recent work also explores zero-shot LLM-guided core and frequency allocation \cite{pivezhandi2026zerodvfs} as an alternative to traditional RL-based approaches.
+Our work uses Barcelona OpenMP taskset (BOTS), a parallelized workload based on OpenMP API, for training, and we plan to extend it to energy-aware acceleration of ML applications \cite{bavikadi2022survey}. \add{We therefore evaluate on Jetson~TX2, Jetson Orin NX, and RubikPi using the BOTS suite, prioritizing makespan and reporting energy and temperature as secondary outcomes.}